-We still hope that one day Apple will release an iMessage app for Android users, but it will probably not happen in the near future.
+We still hope that one day Apple will release an iMessage app for Android users, but it will probably not happen soon.
 However, if you want to access iMessage on your Android device, you have some options available.
-There are a couple of Android apps like iMessage Android and others that allows using iMessages on Android.
+There are a couple of Android apps like iMessage Android and others that allow using iMessages on Android.
 With these apps, you can send messages directly to iPhones, iPads, iPods, and Macs from your Android device.
-That is completely cross-device chat experience.
+That is a completely cross-device chat experience.

 Having a seamless iMessage chatting experience across all platforms is the thing that we all want to happen one day.
 We hope that Apple will hear their users’ feedback, and will make some changes toward creating the ideal messaging service.
 However, until that day we have to use workarounds like the ones explained in this article.